Comparatives and Superlatives ESL Games, Activities and Worksheets

 ESL Comparatives and Superlatives Game - Grammar and Writing: Writing Sentences - Group Work - Pre-intermediate (A2) - 25 minutes

 In this creative comparatives and superlatives game, students make sentences about different countries.
 First, the class names as many adjectives as they can and you write them on the board.
 Next, students name ten countries.
 These are also written on the board.
-Teams then have ten minutes to make as many comparative and superlative sentences as they can using the adjectives and countries listed on the board, e.g. 'Thailand is hotter than Germany'.
+Teams then have ten minutes to make as many comparative and superlative sentences as they can using the adjectives and countries listed on the board, e.g. 'Thailand is hotter than Germany.'
 After the ten-minute time limit has been reached, the teams read out their sentences.
 Teams score one point for each grammatically correct and appropriate sentence.
-Play further rounds by asking the students to name other categories such as sports, animals, famous people, etc.
+Play further rounds by asking the students to name other categories such as sports, animals, famous people, etc. The team with the most points at the end of the game wins.

 Comparative Geography Preview